Skylarking: Sleeve design

 The album's 2010 reissue sleeve was based on Partridge's original idea for the album's cover art.

 The original sleeve design was to depict close-up shots of human pubic regions with flowers fitted into the hairs, female on the front and male on the back.
 Photo sessions were held, but record shops informed the label that they would not carry the album with that artwork, and so the idea was discarded.
 Partridge had also considered the rejected design for the cover of the "Grass" single.

-As a last minute alternative, Partridge said, "I stole this very tasteful print from a classics concert in 1953 done by a chap called Hans Erney [sic].
+As a last minute alternative, Partridge said, "I stole this very tasteful print from a classics concert in 1953 done by a chap called Hans Erney[sic].
 I changed a few things on the drawing.
 I think on the original one the boy had a guitar and the girl had a flute, but we gave them both flutes.
 So it really was a tasteful alternative to the original sleeve, which really would have been suicide to put out."

 On the back cover, the group are depicted wearing schoolgirl uniforms.
-Partridge's intention was to have the group dressed in Quaker outfits looking "really disapprovingly".
-The reason why they wear schoolgirl outfits instead was due to a miscommunication made when Partridge ordered the outfits.
+Partridge's intention was to have the group dressed in Quaker outfits looking "really disapprovingly", but a miscommunication made when Partridge ordered the outfits led to the schoolgirl uniforms being used.